 Qualification

-The APEx Facility Self-Assessment PQI Template is qualified for physicians and physicists by the American Board of Radiology in meeting the criteria for practice quality improvement (PQI), toward the purpose of fulfilling requirements in the ABR Maintenance of Certification Program.
-The activity was approved on April 23, 2015, and expires on April 22, 2021.
+The APEx Facility PQI Template is qualified for physicians and physicists by the American Board of Radiology in meeting the criteria for practice quality improvement (PQI), toward the purpose of fulfilling requirements in the ABR Maintenance of Certification Program.
+The activity expires on May 31, 2025.

 Please contact the Education Department with any questions about the PQI template and APEx with any questions about ASTRO's APEx program.